I am a Bad Person and forgot to blog yesterday for Blog Action Day. But hopefully better late than never.

 - Real Food Store – shop selling local food, cafe and bakery in the city centre

-- Love Local Food – van bringing local food to the local communities
+- Love Local Food [now closed] – van bringing local food to the local communities

 - ECI Harvest [now closed] – encouringes people to grow food in their local community